 Lastly, the Apple makes sure the final products and apps match the prototype that was approved, and then everything ships, including the App Store companion apps.

-You're right!
 HomeKit was actually first announced at Apple's Worldwide Developers Conference — WWDC — in 2014.
 It was introduced by senior vice president of software engineering, Craig Federighi, and shown off on the keynote stage.
-But this marks the first time that users will be able to buy HomeKit-compatible, MFI-certified devices in stores.
+The first MFI-certified devices for HomeKit hit stores a year later.

 What took it so long to come out?

 All that MFI stuff.
-HomeKit was announced last summer, Apple started taking MFI submissions last November, manufacturers showed off some prototype products at CES last January, and now the very first wave of those products is shipping this month.
+HomeKit was announced in 2014 and Apple started taking MFI submissions from manufacturers that fall.
+Manufacturers showed off some prototype products at CES in 2015, and the very first wave of those products starting shipping in the summer.
 All told, the process took about a year — including the time needed for the first-generation software and hardware to shake out, and to make sure both security and Siri integration were working as they should.

 What HomeKit products are available now?